 Cast iron waffle shells are a great addition to any BBQ, as it can heat up and cook the delicious contents without much fuss.
 The best thing about these waffles is that they work both as a savoury addition to your main or as a dessert!
 Plus, you can get as creative as you want with the waffle toppings.
 Fruit, ice cream, chocolate, syrup… nothing is off the table!

 Our Superior Sheds are robust and ideal for the storage of any garden equipment.
 Most importantly, at Cranes we offer a unique security pack option which consists of a heavy duty sliding bolt, seven-lever lock, security screws for door hinges and 13mm stainless steel window bars.
 This will make it near impossible for anyone to get their hands on your valuable BBQ tools.

 Of course, we also provide luxury garden entertainment spaces.
 Want somewhere to sit out in the sun, with the space for a table to pack with delicious food?
 We'd highly recommend our chalet-style Morston Summerhouse, highly popular amongst our customers for its large veranda.

-If you are interested in our Garden Buildings, we’d like to invite you to view our full bespoke range at one of our Seven UK Show Centres.
-All of our buildings are hand-crafted to your unique specifications, not to mention delivered and installed for free.
+If you're interested in our Garden Buildings, we’d like to invite you to view our full bespoke range at one of our UK Show Centres.
+All of our buildings are hand-crafted to your unique specifications, not to mention delivered and installed by our expert team.